Skip to main content

 There are two entry points to manual logging, designed for different operating styles:

 • Add Contact -- the general-purpose QSO form, opened from the global Tools sidebar.
-Use this when you want to log into any folder (including activations, monthlies, or custom folders) or when you want full control over location mode (callsign address, device GPS, POTA activity, or manual entry).
+Use this when you want to log into any folder (including activations, monthlies, or custom folders) or when you want full control over location mode (callsign address, device GPS, POTA park, or manual entry).

 Logging a contact step by step